AndreProenza/Autonomous-Vehicle-As-A-Service/README.md

 ## Kafka Implementation

 To simulate an `AV Manufacturer` introducing a new car model to the AVaaS system, we created an AV producer and consumer high availability mechanism.
-For that, we used the `SmallRye Reactive Messaging` framework supported by `Quarkus` which provides support for `Apache Kafka`.
+For that, an `AV Manufacturer` will introduce that data into this resource `Av Kafka Resource`, then the data will be consumed by a kafka topic in `quarkus`.
+We used the `SmallRye Reactive Messaging` framework supported by `Quarkus` which provides support for `Apache Kafka`.

 To execute this mechanism, a Kafka broker is required.
 To start it, first run locally zookeeper and kafka.